Correlation Between HP and IShares Expanded

 Pair Corralation between HP and IShares Expanded

 Considering the 90-day investment horizon HP Inc is expected to under-perform the IShares Expanded.
-In addition to that, HP is 1.45 times more volatile than iShares Expanded Tech Software.
-It trades about -0.06 of its total potential returns per unit of risk. iShares Expanded Tech Software is currently generating about 0.05 per unit of volatility.
-If you would invest 10,252 in iShares Expanded Tech Software on November 19, 2024 and sell it today you would earn a total of 424.00 from holding iShares Expanded Tech Software or generate 4.14% return on investment over 90 days.
+But the stock apears to be less risky and, when comparing its historical volatility, HP Inc is 1.08 times less risky than IShares Expanded.
+The stock trades about -0.11 of its potential returns per unit of risk.
+The iShares Expanded Tech Software is currently generating about -0.07 of returns per unit of risk over similar time horizon.
+If you would invest 10,094 in iShares Expanded Tech Software on December 28, 2024 and sell it today you would lose (842.00) from holding iShares Expanded Tech Software or give up 8.34% of portfolio value over 90 days.

 Time Period3 Months [change]